games24x7-opensource/starlink-ota/api/README.md

 ## API Flows

-CodePush Server provides several APIs for managing apps, deployments, and updates.
+Starlink Server provides several APIs for managing apps, deployments, and updates.
 Here's an overview of the main APIs and their flows:

 ### Authentication